ajaygunalan/ajaygunalan.github.io/_includes/main.md

-Update:  I will start as a PhD student from 1st November 2020 in [Biomedical Robotics Lab](https://advr.iit.it/index.php/research/biomedical-robotics) at IIT, Genova, Italy.
+Update:  I'm starting as a PhD student from 1st November 2020 in [Biomedical Robotics Lab](https://advr.iit.it/index.php/research/biomedical-robotics) at IIT, Genova, Italy.
 Specifically, My PhD topic is Development of MEMS based endoscopic OCT.
 <br>

 <br>